Tony Hawk's American Wasteland: Story

 While Mega works on digging up the Green Pipes Point, the player learns from Mindy that Skate Ranch member Boone has been kidnapped by the "Black Widowz", his old street gang, and needs rescuing from East Los Angeles.
 However, the Black Widowz own the only tunnel leading to the area, leading the protagonist to join the gang to be allowed entry.
 After he passes the initiation tests, he enters East LA and rescues Boone.

 After Mega finishes digging up the Green Pipes Point, the protagonist gets a call from Iggy in jail, stating that his bail was posted and he will be leaving shortly.
 When the player character mentions his restoration of Green Pipes Point, Iggy is furious; he explains that he doesn't own the land that it is on, nor does he have the money to buy it.
-By the time Iggy leaves jail, the actual owner of the Point sells the land, prompting Iggy to punch the protagonist and snap at Mindy for her and the player character attempting to improve the ranch.
+By the time Iggy leaves jail, the actual owner of the Point put the land up for auction, prompting Iggy to punch the protagonist.
+The player then snaps at Mindy for attempting to help out, but before he can apologize the other group members beckon him away.

 The group informs the player character that Tony Hawk is in the area with the belief that if he and other local pros were convinced to record a "Save Green Pipes Point" video and post it online, they could use the proceeds to save the ranch from the auction block.
 The player rounds up the skaters and begins recording the video, and Iggy apologizes for his past behavior.
 After trashing a local vacant casino as their finale to the video, the group is met by the police due to trespassing and vandalism.
 In order to distract the police so the rest of the gang can escape and purchase Green Pipes Point, the player character evades the cops by skating all through LA to get back to the ranch.

 The player succeeds in distracting the police.
-Iggy arrives at Green Pipes Point and reveals that he was able to purchase the land.
-To celebrate, he throws a party, and the protagonist apologies to Mindy for angering VanZandt.
+Iggy arrives at Green Pipes Point and successfully purchases the land.
+To celebrate, he throws a party, and the protagonist apologizes to Mindy for angering her and VanZandt.
 Mindy accepts the apology, and she shows that she has just published the first issue of her dream magazine, American Wasteland, which Iggy reveals was funded by the proceeds from the video.
 The protagonist and Mindy kiss.

-Re-releases
+Releases

 American Wasteland was also released on the Xbox 360 in 2005 on November 22 in North America and December 2 in Europe as a launch title, and a Microsoft Windows port was issued by Aspyr in 2006 on February 6 in North America and April 7 in Europe.
 An additional 'Collector's Edition' was also released for the PlayStation 2 in North America, which added two exclusive characters and two exclusive levels, including a documentary titled "Making of Tony Hawk's American Wasteland".